Plan Files as Resumable Artifacts¶

 - Ralph single-root.
 One

 .agent/PLANS.md.
 Referenced fromAGENTS.md, with the invariant that "it should always be possible to restart from only the ExecPlan."
-The plan is "fully self-contained" — progress, decision log, surprises, outcomes (Codex cookbook). - Manus tripartite.
+The plan is "fully self-contained": progress, decision log, surprises, and outcomes (Codex cookbook). - Manus tripartite.
 Split across

-Resumption Mechanic¶
+Resumption mechanic¶

-The next session reads the plan as context — it does not reconstruct reasoning.
-Anthropic frames resumption as "engineers working in shifts, where each new engineer arrives with no memory of what happened on the previous shift": read git log and progress files, then pick the highest-priority unfinished feature (Anthropic harnesses).
-In Claude Code, accepting a plan auto-names the session from its content, tying claude --resume <name> to the artifact (common workflows).
-Filesystem plays disk; context window plays RAM (planning-with-files).
+The next session reads the plan as context.
+It does not reconstruct reasoning.
+Anthropic frames resumption as "engineers working in shifts, where each new engineer arrives with no memory of what happened on the previous shift": read the git log and progress files, then pick the highest-priority unfinished feature (Anthropic harnesses).
+In Claude Code, accepting a plan auto-names the session from its content, which ties claude --resume <name> to the artifact (common workflows).
+The filesystem plays disk; the context window plays RAM (planning-with-files).

 - Archive completed plans under a dated path; do not leave them active.